 For Career and Technical Student Organizations

 The National Coordinating Council for Career and Technical Student Organizations (NCC-CTSO) serves as a communications and collaborative vehicle for Career and Technical Student Organizations (CTSO) that are recognized by a significant number of state departments of education as integral to their Career and Technical Education (CTE) programs and meet other criteria described below.
-The NCC-CTSO also includes national organizations that have an interest in CTE and the US Department of Education.
-Download the Definition of a CTSO.
+The NCC-CTSO also includes national organizations that have an interest in CTE.
+Download the criteria for membership in the NCC- CTSO.

 Mission & Purpose